-Capt.
+Former Army Capt.
 Aaron Munz served nine years in the U.S. Army in combat and strategic training before leaving active duty in 2006.
-Munz uses his experience to help other veterans in need of help, especially when it comes to filing VA claims.
+Munz uses his experience to help other veterans in need of help, especially when it comes to understanding VA claims.

 Veterans with mesothelioma or any asbestos-related disease may be eligible for a variety of VA benefits, including VA Disability Compensation and VA Health Care.
-The trick to filing a successful claim is knowing how to write it, how to cut through the red tape and how to avoid the pitfalls that often lead to disappointing results.
+The trick to filing a successful claim is knowing how to cut through the red tape, and how to avoid the pitfalls that often lead to disappointing results.

-For assistance in filing for VA benefits, or if you just need some advice, contact our Veterans Department.
+For assistance understanding VA benefits, or if you just need some advice, contact our Veterans Department.
 One of our representatives will be there to assist you.
 They can send you an informational packet designed for veterans or chat with you on the phone.

 An e-consultation can get you an opinion from a top mesothelioma specialist without having to travel.